dtinblack/dtinblack.github.io/assets/md/maintenance.md

 ```

-- update the bundles used by the application
+- Update the bundles used by the application

 ```